hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/modular.md

-<b>What is a testing framework?</b>

-<p>A testing framework is a set of assumptions, concepts and practices that provide support for automated software testing.
-Simply put, it is an execution environment for automated tests.</p>

-<p>There are four popular types of framework methodologies which is being used by organizations today.</p>
-Framework methodologies:

-- Modular
-- Data-driven
-- Keyword driven
-- Hybrid

-It is the up to the organization to take decisions on the type of testing framework they want to adopt for different projects.

-Each of these frameworks has their own advantages and drawbacks.
+Java Testing Frameworks

 There are many java testing tools and frameworks which can be used for testing the application.
-Some of them are as follows
+Some of them are as follows :

 - JUnit
 - JTest